Guyasuta: Battle of the Monongahela

 Native American warriors attacking British troops at the Battle of the Monongahela.

-In July 1755, as the Braddock Expedition marched towards Fort Duquesne, the French recruited Native American warriors, including Ottawas, Ojibwes, Mississaugas, and Ohio Valley Indians including Guyasuta, to assist in its defense.
+In July 1755, as the Braddock Expedition marched towards Fort Duquesne, the French recruited Native American warriors, including Odawas, Ojibwes, Mississaugas, and Ohio Valley Indians including Guyasuta, to assist in its defense.
 General Claude-Pierre Pécaudy de Contrecœur felt that the warriors would be less effective in or near the fort, and instead deployed them in the open forests south of the fort, where their rifles could hit targets at long range while the Indians fired from behind rocks and trees.
 The British were unable to employ traditional volley fire tactics and were routed.
 When Guyasuta met Washington again in Ohio in October 1770, the warrior described how he had attempted to shoot Washington twice on the field of battle, and both times something had mysteriously deflected his bullet.

 Delegation to Montreal

 Guyasuta was recognized for his participation in the victory, and in late 1755 was selected to lead a party of twenty Senecas to visit Montreal accompanied by Philippe-Thomas Chabert de Joncaire, who served as interpreter.
 At the Château Vaudreuil the Indians were received in the council chamber with much ceremony by the Governor General of Canada, the Marquis de Vaudreuil.
 Guyasuta, chief and orator of the Senecas, addressed Vaudreuil, seeking a formal alliance with the French.
 The delegation remained in Montreal until the following spring.